Chicken-fried steak: Preparation

 Chicken-fried steak is prepared by taking a thin cut of beefsteak and tenderizing it by pounding, cubing, or forking.
 It is then immersed in egg batter or buttermilk, then dredged in flour to which salt, pepper, and often other seasonings have been added.
 Chicken-fried steak is typically deep-fried and served with cream gravy, while country fried steak is typically fried in a skillet and served with brown gravy.
 The frying medium has traditionally been shortening, but butter and lard have sometimes been used instead.
 Health concerns have led many cooks to replace the shortening with vegetable oil.

 When there are problems with the breading separating from the meat while cooking, it can be very useful to first dredge the meat in the flour mixture, then the egg or buttermilk, and then the flour mixture again, and then let it sit for a half-hour or more before cooking.

 The cuts of steak used for chicken-fried steak are usually the less expensive, less desirable ones, such as cube steak, chuck, round steak, and occasionally flank steak.
 The method may be used for chopped or ground beef, but it is not called chicken-fried steak.
 Chicken-fried steak is usually served for lunch or dinner topped with cream gravy and with mashed potatoes, vegetables, and biscuits or Texas toast served on the side.
 In the Midwest, it is also common to serve chicken-fried steak for breakfast, along with toast and hash browns.

 The steak can be served on a hamburger bun with cream gravy as a "chicken-fried steak sandwich".
 It can also be cubed and stuffed in a baked potato with gravy and cheese.

 Alternatively, the tenderized steak may be cut into strips, breaded, deep-fried, and served for breakfast with eggs and toast or for other meals in a basket with fries and cream gravy.
 Known as "finger steaks" or "steak fingers", this is a popular dish in the state of Idaho.

 Variants

-Typically, in Texas and surrounding states, chicken fried steak is either deep fried or fried in a thick layer of oil in a pan and served with traditional peppered milk gravy.
+In Texas and neighboring states, chicken fried steak is commonly prepared by either deep frying or pan-frying in a generous layer of oil.
+It is typically served with the classic accompaniment of peppered milk gravy.

-Regionally, when pan-fried it may be referred to as "country fried steak".
-While some recipes and restaurants will use a traditional peppered milk gravy on country fried steak, a variant using a brown, beef stock-based gravy with onions is common and is the primary difference between the two dishes in regions where both are served.
+Regionally, the pan-fried variation is sometimes known as "country fried steak."
+Although some recipes and dining establishments opt for the traditional peppered milk gravy with country fried steak, a distinctive version featuring a brown, beef stock-based gravy with onions is prevalent.
+This variation serves as the main distinguishing factor between the two dishes in regions where both are enjoyed.